4dboard/Proxy-yxorP/README.md

 ## Use case / Applications

-Setup .yxorp to Mirror your websites and server the mirros/clones as static flat file versions of your websites.
+Create static flat file variants of your original webpages by using yxorp to mirror your websites and offer the mirrored/cloned copies as static flat file variations of the original webpages.

 #### 🔥 Cache

-Caching your websites will reduce loading time and server load, resulting in faster loading websites.
+When you use caching to load your websites, you may reduce loading time and server strain, resulting in websites that load faster.

 #### 📛 Firewall

-Fire-wall your webistes behind your proxy wall, providing securiry against website attacks such as DDOS attacks and more.
+Create a virtual firewall to protect your websites behind your proxy server, giving security against website assaults such as DDOS attacks and other types of attacks.

 #### 🔳 iFrame

-CORS-bypass for iframing services you need - **not recomended but possible**.
+It is possible to circumvent CORS for the iframing services that you need – **not recommended, but feasible**.

 #### 🔱 Load-balancing

-Load-balancing can be achived by running cloned versions of your website on multiple servers behind a load-balancer.
+This may be accomplished by deploying cloned copies of your website on various servers that are connected to a load-balancing system.

 #### ⌛ Allways-online

-Allways-online is possible by running a proxy of your exisiting website and switching to this version of the website during updates or down-time.
+High/Continuous availability is achieved by running a proxy version of your existing website and switching to this version of the website during upgrades or down-time.

 ##### + many more..

-There are many applications, these are only a few that come to mind...
+There are several additional uses that may be explored, and these are only a few of the more common ones.

 ![image](https://user-images.githubusercontent.com/6468571/157201823-d408f32b-44e7-4cd5-bd5f-6e14ac741b93.png)
 <img src="assets/logosnag.png"/>

-Error monitoring and application stability management solution via Bugsnag.
-Stability is the key to making data-driven decisions on whether to build software or to fix bugs.
+Bugsnag provides a solution for error monitoring and application stability management that is easy to use and implement.
+The ability to make data-driven decisions about whether to develop software or address problems is contingent on the ability to maintain stability.

 <img src="assets/Bugsnag.gif"/>

-Recognized for best-in-class mobile support, our diagnostic data enables teams to reproduce and fix errors when they start to impact stability.
-Error reports are grouped by root-cause, sortable by business impact, and displayed alongside rich diagnostics.
+Diagnostic data from our mobile assistance, which has been regarded as the best-in-class in the industry, enables teams to reproduce and fix issues as soon as they begin to have an impact on system stability.
+Reports on error situations are arranged by root cause and may also be classified by business impact.
+In addition, they are supplied with extensive diagnostic information.

 ![image](https://user-images.githubusercontent.com/6468571/157201823-d408f32b-44e7-4cd5-bd5f-6e14ac741b93.png)